akihikodaki/dts/test_plans/vm2vm_virtio_user_test_plan.rst

     testpmd>set txpkts 2000
     testpmd>start tx_first 7

-5. Start vhost testpmd, then quit pdump, check 448 packets received by virtio-user1 and 54 packets with 8k length and 394 in pdump-virtio-rx.pcap.
+5. Start vhost testpmd, then quit pdump, check 448 packets received by virtio-user1 and 54 packets with 8k length and 394 packets with 2k length in pdump-virtio-rx.pcap.

 6. Restart step 1-3, Launch virtio-user0 and send packets::